United States Forces Japan

-The United States Forces Japan (USFJ) (在日米軍, Zainichi Beigun) is a subordinate unified command of the United States Indo-Pacific Command (USINDOPACOM).
+The United States Forces Japan (USFJ) (在日米軍, Zainichi Beigun) is a subordinate unified command of the United States Indo-Pacific Command.
 It was activated at Fuchū Air Station in Tokyo, Japan, on 1 July 1957 to replace the Far East Command.
-USFJ is commanded by the Commander, US Forces Japan (COMUSJAPAN) who is dual-hatted as commander of the Fifth Air Force.
-U.S. Forces Japan is currently headquartered at Yokota Air Base in Tokyo.
+USFJ is headquartered at Yokota Air Base in Tokyo and is commanded by the Commander, U.S. Forces Japan who is also commander of the Fifth Air Force.
+Since then, it is the first and only sustained presence of a foreign military on Japanese soil in its history.

-U.S. Forces Japan plans, directs, and supervises the execution of missions and responsibilities assigned by the Indo-Pacific Command; they establish and implement policies to accomplish the mission of the United States Armed Forces in Japan and are responsible for developing plans for the defense of the country.

-USFJ supports the Security Treaty and administers the Status of Forces Agreement (SOFA) between the United States and Japan.
-They are responsible for coordinating various matters of interest with the service commanders in Japan.
-These include matters affecting US-Japan relationships among and between the United States Department of Defense; DOD agencies and the U.S. Ambassador to Japan; and DOD agencies and the Government of Japan (GOJ).
+USFJ oversees U.S. military personnel, assets, and installations in Japan, including approximately 55,000 active-duty servicemembers and 15 major bases.
+USFJ supports U.S. responsibilities under the Treaty of Mutual Cooperation and Security between the United States and Japan, and its activities are governed by the Status of Forces Agreement (SOFA) between the United States and Japan.
+The command plays a major role in security-related coordination and dialogue with the Government of Japan and the Japan Self-Defense Forces.

-Under the Treaty of Mutual Cooperation and Security between the United States and Japan, the United States is obliged to provide Japan – in close cooperation with the Japan Self-Defense Forces – with maritime defense, ballistic missile defense, domestic air control, communications security, and disaster response.
+In July 2024, the U.S. Department of Defense announced that USFJ would be upgraded to a "joint operational headquarters", a move U.S. Secretary of Defense Lloyd Austin characterized as "the most significant change to U.S. Forces Japan since its creation".

 History

+Origins

 After the Japanese surrender at the end of World War II in Asia, the United States Armed Forces assumed administrative authority in Japan.
-The Japanese Imperial Army and Navy were decommissioned, and the U.S. Armed Forces took control of Japanese military bases until a new government could be formed and positioned to reestablish authority.
-Allied forces planned to demilitarize Japan, and the new government adopted the Constitution of Japan with a no-armed-force clause in 1947.
+The Imperial Japanese Army and Navy were decommissioned, and the U.S. Armed Forces took control of Japanese military bases until a new government could be formed and positioned to reestablish authority.Allied forces planned to demilitarize Japan, and the new government adopted the Constitution of Japan with a no-armed-force clause in 1947.

-After the Korean War began in 1950, Douglas MacArthur, the Supreme Commander for the Allied Powers in Japan and the Japanese government established the paramilitary "National Police Reserve", which was later developed into the Japan Ground Self-Defense Force (JGSDF).
+After the Korean War began in 1950, Douglas MacArthur, the Supreme Commander for the Allied Powers in Japan, in agreement with the Japanese government, established the paramilitary "National Police Reserve", which was later developed into the Japan Ground Self-Defense Force.
+It means the de facto remilitarization of postwar Japan.

-In 1951, the Treaty of San Francisco was signed by the allied countries and Japan, which restored its formal sovereignty.
-At the same time, the U.S. and Japan signed the Japan-America Security Alliance.
+In 1951, the Treaty of San Francisco, signed by the Allies and Japan, formally ended the state of war with the Allies and restored Japan's formal sovereignty.
+At the same time, the U.S. and Japan signed the Japan-America Security Alliance, a ten-year renewable agreement.
 By this treaty, USFJ is responsible for the defense of Japan.
-As part of this agreement, the Japanese government requested that the U.S. military bases remain in Japan, and agreed to provide funds and various interests specified in the Status of Forces Agreement.
-At the expiration of the treaty, the United States and Japan signed the new Treaty of Mutual Cooperation and Security between the United States and Japan.
+As part of this agreement, the Japanese government requested that the U.S. military bases remain in Japan and agreed to provide funds and various interests specified in the Status of Forces Agreement.
+At the expiration of the treaty, the United States and Japan signed the Treaty of Mutual Cooperation and Security between the United States and Japan.
 The status of the United States Forces Japan was defined in the U.S.–Japan Status of Forces Agreement.
 This treaty is still in effect, and it forms the basis of Japan's foreign policy.